30 Healthy Lifestyle Habits to Adopt Every Day

 Day 2: Make Sleep Top Priority

 Sleep may be one of the most important, yet often overlooked, components of getting lean.
 Sleep helps your muscles recover.
 What's more, according to a 2010 study from the University of Chicago, skipping sleep can sabotage your efforts to lose fat through dieting.
-While you should aim for 7 to 8 hours of quality sleep every night, make it your top priority tonight.
+You should aim for seven to eight hours of quality sleep every night, so it your top priority tonight.
+(See: Why Sleep Is the Most Important Thing for Weight Loss and Overall Health)

 Day 3: Replace the Rice with Broccoli

 At one of your meals today, double the amount of vegetables on your plate and skip the starch.
 A simple way to do it: Serve stir-fry over a bed of broccoli instead of rice.
+(Or turn the broccoli into rice!)
 The florets of the broccoli will soak up the sauce and juices from your dish just like the rice would have.
-Plus, you have the added cancer fighting addition of indole 3-carbinol, a potent anti-cancer nutrient found in vegetables like broccoli and cabbage.
+Plus, you have the added cancer-fighting addition of indole 3-carbinol, a potent anti-cancer nutrient found in vegetables like broccoli and cabbage.
+(Also try making vegetable steaks instead of meat.)

 Day 4: Use a Foam Roller After Your Workout

-Using a foam roller to perform self-myofascial release (a fancy way of saying "to massage the connective tissue surrounding your muscles, bones, and tendons") is one of the most inexpensive, yet highly effective ways to recover from your workout.
+Using a foam roller to perform self-myofascial release (a fancy way of saying "to massage the connective tissue surrounding your muscles, bones, and tendons") is one of the least expensive yet most effective ways to recover from your workout.
 By using your own body weight to roll on the foam, you can improve flexibility, function, and performance and reduce injuries.
 Plus, it feels amazing!
+(Here's a full guide on how to use a foam roller.)

 Day 7: Have a Healthy Smoothie for Breakfast

-Skip smoothies sold at your local smoothie bar or fast food joint, as they're usually packed with belly-expanding sugars.
-Instead, toss these ingredients in the blender for a healthy meal on the go: 1 scoop of your favorite protein powder, 1 small handful of walnuts, 1-1.5 cups of blueberries, strawberries, peaches or bananas, a couple ice cubes, and 2 cups of water.
+Skip smoothies sold at your local smoothie bar or fast-food joint, as they're usually packed with tons of sugar.
+Instead, toss these ingredients in the blender for a healthy meal on the go: 1 scoop of your favorite protein powder; 1 small handful of walnuts; 1 cup of spinach or kale; 1 to 1 1/2 cups of blueberries, strawberries, peaches, or bananas; a couple ice cubes; and 2 cups of water.
 Blend until the ice is completely crushed.
+(We also have way more healthy smoothie recipes that are perfect for breakfast.)

 Day 8: Do a Bonus Abs Exercise

-Planks and side planks are an excellent way to strengthen your core fast.
+Planks and side planks are an excellent way to strengthen your core, fast.
 Find one minute today to fit in an extra plank.
-If you can’t hold the position for the full 60 seconds, hold as long as you can and then repeat as many times as necessary to total 60 seconds of work.
+If you can't hold the position for the full 60 seconds, hold as long as you can and then repeat as many times as necessary to total 60 seconds of work.
+(See what happened when one woman tried planking for five minutes a day for an entire month.)

-Tell someone (husband, boyfriend, sister, friend, etc) about the 6-Week Strong, Sexy Arms Challenge and what you hope to get out of it today.
-If the people you surround yourself with know what you’re doing and your plan for accomplishing it, they'll be more likely to support you and not ask you to do things that would impede your progress.
+Tell someone (husband, boyfriend, sister, friend, etc.) about your health or fitness goals today.
+If the people you surround yourself with know what you're doing and your plan for accomplishing it, they'll be more likely to support you and not ask you to do things that would impede your progress.
+(Also consider using an online support group to help you reach your goals!)

 Day 10: Hit the Sauna